30 Brilliant Books About Sisters and Bonds of Sisterhood

 But here is the kicker – the victim is a REALITY TV STAR.
 So the whole thing is like watching a behind-the-scenes look at Desperate Housewives.

 It was seriously amazing guys.
-It’s truly the perfect beach read.
+It’s truly the perfect beach read and a great one for our list of reality tv books.

 Historical Fiction Books About Sisters and Sisterhood

 This is a remarkable story of two sisters who live in France.
+As historical fiction goes, this one set the standard for me.
+It is one of my all-time favorite books.
 It details how they survive the Second World War under Nazi Occupation.
 The sisters are separated by time and have completely different experiences in the war.

 I really like this book but it was not what I was expecting- it was so much more.
 I thought the book was about Florence Adler.
 I was very wrong.